ONSdigital/eq-questionnaire-runner/README.md

 Now switch to the eQ Questionnaire Runner Repo

 ### On eQ Questionnaire Runner Repo
+In a separate terminal window/tab:
-Checkout branch you want to test on
+Checkout the runner branch you want to test on

 Edit your .development.env with following: